Citrix Web App Firewall

 |Global Configuration||A description of Web App Firewall features that apply to all profiles, and how to configure them.|

-The Citrix Application Firewall offers easy to configure options to meet a wide range of application security requirements.
+The Citrix Web App Firewall offers easy to configure options to meet a wide range of application security requirements.
 Web App Firewall profiles, which consist of sets of security checks, can be used to protect both the requests and the responses by providing deep packet-level inspections.
 Each profile includes an option to select basic protections or advanced protections.
 Some protections might require use of other files.
 For example, xml validation checks might require WSDL or schema files.
 The profiles can also use other files, such as signatures or error objects.
 These files can be added locally, or they can be imported ahead of time and saved on the appliance for future use.
-They can be shared by multiple profiles.

 Quick Deployment of Web App Firewall Protection